About This Drug

 - Throwing up more than 3 times a day

-- Diarrhea, more than 4 times a day or diarrhea with weakness or lightheadedness
+- Diarrhea, more than 4 times a day or diarrhea with lack of strength or a feeling of being dizzy

 - Pain in your abdomen that does not go away